python-hyper/hyperlink/docs/design.rst

 ================

 The URL is a nuanced format with a long history.
-Suitably, a lot of work has gone into translating it into a Pythonic interface.
+Suitably, a lot of work has gone into translating the standards, `RFC 3986`_ and `RFC 3987`_, into a Pythonic interface.
 Hyperlink's design strikes a unique balance of correctness and usability.

 A Tale of Two Representations
 -----------------------------